pixelomer/Celeste-ARM64/README.md

 > Read all of the instructions at least once before starting.

-1. Download the Linux version of Celeste [from itch.io](https://mattmakesgames.itch.io/celeste) or [from Epic Games Store](https://www.epicgames.com/store/en-US/p/celeste) to your computer.
-You have to use one of these versions of the game because the Steam version contains DRM.
+1. Download Celeste from either [itch.io](https://mattmakesgames.itch.io/celeste) or [Epic Games Store](https://www.epicgames.com/store/en-US/p/celeste).
+Both Linux and Windows builds will work.
+The builds on Steam will **not** work because the Steam version of the game contains DRM.
+2. Extract Celeste.
-2. Download the latest release of Celeste-ARM64 and extract it.
+3. Download the latest release of Celeste-ARM64 and extract it somewhere other than the Celeste folder.
-3. Run the following commands in a terminal.
+4. Run the following commands in the terminal.
 ```bash
 cd /path/to/Celeste-ARM64
 ./patch.sh /path/to/celeste-linux/Celeste.exe
 ```
-4. \(optional\) Install Everest in this copy of Celeste with Olympus.
+5. \(optional\) Install Everest on this copy of Celeste with Olympus.
+Do this on your computer before copying the game to your Switch since the arm64 build of Olympus is not able to to install Everest.
-5. Copy the Celeste folder to your Switch.
+6. Copy the Celeste folder to your Switch.
-6. Run the following commands in a terminal on your Switch.
+7. Run the following commands in a terminal on your Switch.
 You may be required to enter your password.
 After running this command, the installation will be complete and Celeste will start.
 ```bash
 cd /path/to/celeste-linux
 ./Celeste
 ```
-7. You should now be able to launch Olympus and Celeste using the app launcher.
+8. You should now be able to launch Olympus and Celeste using the app launcher.

 ## Files